-Board memberDr Donovan is a Reader in the Health Economics Research Group (HERG), Brunel University London.
-Claire previously held research and teaching positions at the Research School of Social Sciences, The Australian National University; Nuffield College, Oxford University; and The Open University.
+Board memberProfessor Claire Donovan is Professor of Higher Education and Deputy Head of the Department of Education at the University of Greenwich.
+She was previously Reader in the Health Economics Research Group (HERG), Brunel University London and has held research and teaching positions at the Research School of Social Sciences, The Australian National University; Nuffield College, Oxford University; and The Open University.
 She has pioneered cross-disciplinary research on research evaluation and policy, including assessing the wider impacts of research on society, and the governance of the humanities, arts, and social sciences within science systems.

 Head of PolicySharon is Head of Policy at the Campaign.
 She was at the Nuffield Foundation, a grant-giving endowed charitable trust, for 19 years, first heading its programmes of social research and social policy, and then for three years as Director.
 Before that, she was a practicing social researcher at NatCen and the Policy Studies Institute, designing and analysing large-scale social surveys on various topics.
 She was awarded an MBE for services to social science in 2008, received the British Academy President’s Medal in 2011, and was awarded an honorary doctorate by University College London in 2015 for services to social sciences and law.